 Colorado does not issue a statewide general contractor license — that surprises a lot of business owners.
 What matters locally is whether your contractor is licensed through the Pikes Peak Regional Building Department, which governs all permitted construction work in Colorado Springs and El Paso County.

-To hold a PPRBD general contractor license, a contractor must carry general liability insurance, workers' compensation coverage (or documented exemption), and pass the department's application and review process — which takes 6–8 weeks from scratch.
+To hold a PPRBD general contractor license, a contractor must carry general liability insurance, workers' compensation coverage (or documented exemption), pass the ICC exam, and complete the department's application and review process — which takes 6–8 weeks from scratch.
 When you hire a contractor who doesn't hold a current PPRBD license, they cannot legally pull permits for your project.
 That creates liability for your property and voids any code-compliance protections you'd otherwise receive.

 L&N Construction LLC is PPRBD-licensed and insured.
 When you call us for a commercial project, we handle permitting, inspections, and code compliance — you don't have to chase that down yourself.